State profile · 45 colleges · Mar–Jul 2026 retrievals

 Highest Earnings, 10-Year Median: New Mexico

-U.S. Treasury IRS earnings linkage via College Scorecard.
+U.S. Treasury earnings linkage via College Scorecard.

 - University of New Mexico…